bsc-life/tutorial_setuptools/README.md

 Note: if you have written a dependency in C, then you should check the use of **‘ext_modules’ **in setup.py.

-# 3.A - INSTALL THE PACKAGE
+# 5 - Install the package

 cd to your package directory and the execute:

 ```
 pip install .